zcfs/Meteor-cfs-handlebars/README.md

 Specify a `content` attribute to set the button element content.
 If you don't specify content, the button will say "Download".

-Specify a `copy` attribute to indicate the name of the copy you want to download.
-If you don't specify a copy name, it will download the file from the master store.
+Specify a `store` attribute to indicate the store from which you want to download.
+If you don't specify a store name, it will download the file from the first store listed in the collection's `stores` array.

 Any other attributes you specify on the helper (for example, "class") will be transferred to attributes on the resulting `<button>` element.